Pratyush1211/Fitness-Booking-System/readme.md

 ![Kuddle Design Challenge](image-2.png)

 ## TO DO ##
-# Implementing same logic for Dance and Yoga Classes
-# Design the database schema and database connectivity for persistance
+1.Implementing same logic for Dance and Yoga Classes 2.Design the database schema and database connectivity for persistance 3.Cleaner error handling
-# Cleaner error handling

 ## FLOW FOR DEMO PURPOSES ##